pantaleone-ai/selfhosted-ai-workflow-content-engine/README.md

-# PantaleoneAI - Agentic Content Server - Configuration
+# PantaleoneAI - Agentic Content @ Scale
-Own your own AI stack and create a marketing content engine in less than 60 minutes
+Create an AI content engine in less than 60 minutes

 # Step 1 - Get an OCI (or similar) Server